 Questions?
 Contact your TN Arts Commission assigned program director.
+If you do not know who your assigned program director is, contact ann.brown@tn.gov.

 Pandemic Revenue Loss FAQ

 1. What's the definition of "lost revenue"?

 Generally, lost revenue refers to those revenues otherwise expected that were reduced or eliminated as a result of the COVID-19 public health emergency.